vinaya-class/vinaya-class.github.io/src/15-arguments-2.md

 ## Pc 74, Hitting a bhikkhu

-Hitting a bhikkhu in anger is a *pācittiya*, an unordained person is a *dukkaṭa* offence.
+Hitting a bhikkhu in anger is a *pācittiya*, an unordained person is a *dukkaṭa* offense.

 It is not a factor whether the other person is hurt or not.

-It is not an offence to hit another person when being in physical danger and wanting to escape.
+It is not an offense to hit another person when being in physical danger and wanting to escape.

 ## Pc 75, Threatening gesture